 Wisconsin Department of Natural Resources

-Greg Searle, Section Chief, Monitoring and Management: We are monitoring the streams in both the test and control watersheds for the fish assemblage, habitat assessment and invertebrates.
+Greg Searle, Section Chief, Monitoring and Management: We monitored the streams in both the test and control watersheds for the fish assemblage, habitat assessment and invertebrates.
 Determining what species of fish are in the stream and their abundance is our best indicator of stream health because we have a robust set of fish data across the state of Wisconsin.
 The results of this monitoring enable us to show how the stream compares with other streams in the region and to evaluate the impacts of the targeted conservation practices put into place in the test watershed.

 Anita Thompson, John Panuska and Jasmeet Lamba